margitmaple/margitmaple.github.io/README.md

 ## Modelling
+### Feature and Model Selection
+In addition to the variables discussed in the previous section, an additional variable calculated as $H_{so}^{1/2}*Tp$ is also included.
+This value is often used in parameterizations of wave runup on beaches and therefore may play an important role.
+Additionally, groundwater response lags behind ocean conditions increasingly as you move inland.
+Analysis of the measured groundwater head found that the water tables at this location typically peaked around 4 hours after the high tide.
+In order to capture these delayed effects, values of input variable up to 6 hours (12 timesteps) earlier are added as their own feature (except for t).
+The first 12 data points are therefore removed from the dataset.
+In total, this lead to a feature set of length $(7 * 13+1) = 96$ features and m = 1284 samples.
+An ensemble approach using supermized methods is taken by applying linear regression with ridge regularization, decision tress within a random forest regressor, and an artificial neural network.
+This is done in order to effectively capture both linear and non-linear relationships in the time series.
+For all models, 70% of the samples are used as the training dataset, and 30% are used as the test data set.

+### Linear Regression with ridge regularization
+A linear regression with ridge regularization is implemente using the Ridge function in the SciKitLearn toolbox.
+This is ment as a first approach to capture any linear relationships in the time series.
+Ridge regularization is used in order to combat overfitting.
+Many of the features added as past values of the original variables may not have a strong correlation to the target, as only those features within the timeframe where the forcing has propogated to the measurement location will influence it strongly.
+Therefore, including a regularization term is crucial for minimizing the parameter weights.

 Here are some more details about the machine learning approach, and why this was deemed appropriate for the dataset.